 Every person has his own go-to product for pest control.
-What many homeowners do not know, however, is that many commercial insecticides contain harmful chemicals.
+What many homeowners do not know, however, is that many commercial insecticides contain harmful synthetic chemicals.
 To keep your family safe, it is best to avoid commercial products, but this does not mean that you have to settle for less-effective solutions.
-Natural pest-control solutions, such as clove oil, can be used the same way as the most popular commercial insecticides, and they are nontoxic.
+Natural pest-control solutions, such as clove oil for bugs or clove oil for roaches, can be used in a similar way as the most popular commercial insecticides, but they have the added benefit of being nontoxic.

 How Does Clove Oil Control Pests?